senner007/Music-theory-quiz/Readme.md

 - add purpose and philosophy
 - release .exe files
 - improve similarity of scale selection in "Hear Scales" quiz
-- add count in for singing
+- add count in for audiate
 - tempo param to each audio part
 - hear progressions quiz
 - provide links to free theory resources